baberrehman/coq-duotyping/README.md

 the respective systems.
 For example, one can find the Coq code for the system λ <: in file Monotyping/STLCSub.v (we consider unzipped suplements directory as reference point).
 We have algorithmic and the declerative formulation for all the Duotyping systems.
+The Coq formalizations for the traditional subtyping systems are based on existing Coq formalizations from the locally nameless representation with cofinite quantification tutorial and repository (https://www.chargueraud.org/softs/ln/) by Charguéraud.
+The formalizations of duotyping systems are modified from the original ones with traditional subtyping.

 | Name   | Description                                                                  | Coq File                          |